at68701141/FLKL/README.md

 # FLKL
 This is a Android face recognition repository.This repository is to find LKL.

-This project is based on android-Camera2Basic.It can recognize faces captured by cameras and box them out.
+This project is based on android-Camera2Basic.

 <img src="screenshot/Screenshot_20200802_214043.jpg" height="256"/>
 <img src="screenshot/Screenshot_20200802_214736.jpg" height="256"/>